WordPress/plugin-check/readme.txt

 All development for this plugin is handled via [GitHub](https://github.com/10up/plugin-check/) any issues or pull requests should be posted there.

+= What if the plugin reports as “error” something that’s correct? =

+We strived to write a plugin in a way that minimises false positives but If you find one, please report it in the GitHub repo.

+If you can, please consider submitting a Pull Request to fix it.

 = Why does it flag something as bad? =

 It’s not flagging “bad” things, as such.
 The plugin check is designed to be a non-perfect way to test for compliance with the [Plugin Review guidelines](https://make.wordpress.org/plugins/handbook/performing-reviews/review-checklist/).
 Not all plugins must adhere to these guidelines.
 The purpose of the checking tool is to ensure that plugins uploaded to the [central WordPress.org plugin repository](https://wordpress.org/plugins/) meet the latest standards of WordPress plugin and will work on a wide variety of sites.